Skip to main content

 The Financial Rights Legal Centre sample letter generator can help you create a letter to apply for financial hardship assistance.
 Keep a copy of the letter for your records.

-If you decide to speak to someone by phone, keep notes on what you discussed.
+If you talk to someone by phone, keep notes of what you discussed.

 You may be concerned about how a financial hardship arrangement will affect your credit report.
 Lenders like to see that you’ve made a plan to get back on track.
 It’s better for you and your credit rating.
 To find out more, see credit scores and credit reports.